Methods Used on the Website of the National Healthcare Quality and Disparities ReportsLast Updated: June 2018

 The third (final) summary graphic displays the total frequencies of each category of achievement by community income (Figure 4).
 For measures that report data, the comparison with benchmarks is provided for low-income and high-income communities.

-The user can obtain information about (1) which measures are included in the different achievement categories and (2) the value of the achievable benchmarks, by clicking on any of the bar graphics or on the link labeled “Review underlying data.”
+The user can obtain information about (1) which measures are included in the different achievement categories and (2) the value of the achievable benchmarks, by selecting any of the bar graphs or the link labeled “Review underlying data.”
 An example is provided in Figure 5.

 Within the National View, the user may also view summary results of trending over time over all measures and by measure areas and topics.
 The methods for the trend comparison are detailed under the section of this report titled National.
 Since the 2016 report, the trending method is the same as for the report.

 The trends summary graphic displays the total frequencies of each category of achievement.
-Measures that do not have at least four years of data to document the trend are shown in the “data not available” column.
-Selecting topic, to get the trends summary graphics for each topic.
+Measures that do not have at least 4 years of data to document the trend are shown in the “data not available” column.
+Select topic, to get the trend summary graphic for each topic.
 In Figure 6, there are 84 measures showing improvement over time, 58 measures with no change, and 22 measures worsening over time.
 There is no trending information for 130 measures, which represent 44 percent of all of the measures in this figure— 130/(130 + 84+58+22).

-The user can obtain information about (1) which measures are included in the different achievement categories and (2) the annual average percent change, by clicking on any of the bar graphics or on the link labeled “Review underlying data.”
+The user can obtain information about (1) which measures are included in the different achievement categories and (2) the annual average percent change, by selecting on any of the bar graphs or the link labeled “Review underlying data.”
 An example is provided in Figure 7.

 - Comparison with “achievable benchmarks” for current data